szhcoco/Investigation-on-Cheese-and-Calories/README.md

-## Hypothesis Test
+## Hypothesis Testing

-We are interested in whether the amount of calories in a recipe is higher when cheese is included as an ingredient.
-To test this hypothesis, we use a permutation test.
+We are interested in whether the amount of calories in a recipe is larger when there is cheese in the ingredients.
+We decided to test our hypothesis using a permutation test.

-**Null Hypothesis**: the amount of calories in a recipe is not higher when it contains cheese.
+**Null Hypothesis**: the amount of calories for a recipe is not larger when it has cheese.
-**Alternative Hypothesis**: the amount of calories in a recipe is higher when it contains cheese.
+**Alternative Hypothesis**: the amount of calories for a recipe is larger when it has cheese.
 **Test Statistic**: mean calories with cheese - mean calories without cheese **Significance Level**: 0.05

-The alternative hypothesis represents our assumption that recipes with cheese have higher calorie content.
-The null hypothesis is the reverse, stating there is no such relationship between the presence of cheese and the calorie content of a recipe.
-We use the difference in mean calories (mean calories with cheese - mean calories without cheese) as the test statistic because the mean effectively summarizes the central tendency of the data for each group.
-A large positive value of this statistic would indicate that recipes with cheese tend to have higher calorie content.
-We choose a significance level of 0.05 because it is a standard threshold for statistical significance.
+Since we are interested in whether the amount of calories in a recipe is larger when there is cheese in the ingredients, our null hypothesis should be there is no such relationship between them: the amount of calories for a recipe is not larger when it has cheese.
+Alternative hypotheses should be the same as our assumption.
+Since mean value illustrates the overall tendency of data for each group, by calculating the difference between them we can have an idea of how different the two groups are in terms of calories.
+More precisely, if mean calories with cheese - mean calories without cheese is a large value, it means that the amount of calories in a recipe is larger with cheese compared to recipes without cheese.
+We choose 0.05 as our significance level as it is a regular choice.\

-In the permutation test, we randomly shuffle the calorie values and assign them to recipes (with or without cheese) for 1,000 iterations.
-The p-value obtained from this test is 0.0, meaning that none of the randomly generated differences in means is large or equal to the observed difference.
-This provides strong evidence against the null hypothesis.
-Therefore, we reject the null hypothesis and conclude that the amount of calories in a recipe is significantly higher when it contains cheese.
+In our permutation test we randomly shuffle calories and assign them to recipes for 1000 times.
+We find p value is 0.0, which means none of our randomly generated difference is larger than the observed statistic.
+Therefore, We can reject the null hypothesis and conclude that the amount of calories for a recipe is larger when it has cheese.

 ## Framing a Prediction